 Family Mediation is an alternate dispute resolution process aimed at assisting families in resolving their legal disputes.

-A Family Mediation process is a confidential and without prejudice dispute resolution process which is aimed at assisting people who are in a relationship with resolving their dispute.
-A Family Mediation process is conducted by a neutral third party known as a Mediator.
-Parties are encouraged during the Mediation process to talk openly with one another and to seek joint resolution of the issues in dispute.
-The process is completely voluntary and at no stage is any party to a mediation required to agree to any settlement proposal that the other party may offer them.
+Mediation is a confidential and without prejudice dispute resolution process which is aimed at assisting families and couples with resolving their dispute.
+A Family Mediation is conducted by a Mediator who remains neutral, and balanced in respect of the Parties and their dispute.
+Parties are encouraged during the Mediation process to talk openly with one another and to seek to jointly resolve their dispute.
+Mediation is a completely voluntary process.
+At no stage is any Party to a Mediation required to agree to any settlement proposal that the other Party may offer them.

 The role of the Mediator is to assist the Parties to resolve their dispute.
 The Mediator will during the mediation process help the parties to identify the issues in dispute.
 She will facilitate discussions concerning those areas in dispute.
 Additionally she will encourage the Parties to think of ways that their dispute can best be resolved.
 For Family Mediation matters, all resolution must be centered on meeting the best interests of the child.
 Family Mediators must have a good understanding of the dynamics governing families as well as understand the critical role that various role-players assume in the life of the child.